nhankhtn/career-lens-services/README.md

 Start the FastAPI server:

 ```
-uvicorn app.main:app --reload
+uvicorn app.main:app --reload --port 8001
 ```

-The API will be available at `http://localhost:8000`.
+The API will be available at `http://localhost:8001`.

 ## API Endpoints